Non-Homestead Operational Millage

 Frequently Asked Questions (FAQ)Non-Homestead Operating Millage Renewal Vote

-On Tuesday, August 4, 2026, registered voters residing within the Fowlerville Community Schools District will vote on an operating millage renewal proposal.
+On Tuesday, August 4, 2026, registered voters residing within the Fowlerville Community Schools district will vote on an operating millage renewal proposal.
 Polls will be open on Election Day from 7:00 a.m. to 8:00 p.m.

 What is a Non-Homestead Operating Millage?

-A non-homestead operating millage is a local property tax levied on property that is not exempt from local school operating taxes.
-Michigan’s school funding formula assumes that school districts will levy up to 18 mills on non-exempt property to receive their full per-pupil foundation allowance.
+Michigan’s school funding formula assumes that school districts will levy up to 18 mills on non-exempt property to receive their full per-pupil foundation allowance from the State of Michigan.
 Revenue from the millage helps pay for the district’s day-to-day operations.

 What does a “renewal” mean?

 The district’s current operating millage authorization expires with the 2026 tax levy.
-The proposal asks voters whether the district should continue levying the operating millage for four years, from 2027through 2030.
-The proposal would continue an existing source of operating revenue.
-It would not impose the local school operating millage on principal residences or other property exempted by law.
+The proposal asks voters whether the district should continue levying the operating millage for an additional four years, from 2027 through 2030.

 Will my property taxes increase on my primary residence?

 No. Property owners do not pay this tax on their primary residence (the main home where they live).
-The tax rate for primary residences and qualified agricultural properties is 0 mills ($0 per year).

 What properties are subject to this tax?